Jaredk3nt/Jaredk3nt.github.io/about/races.md

 ---

 ### Gnome

+A race that is as innovative as they are small.

 | A.S increase    | Age                               | Alignment           | Speed | Language        |
 | --------------- | --------------------------------- | ------------------- | ----- | --------------- |